 - Season your flat iron steak generously with salt, pepper, and garlic powder.

 - Place the seasoned steak to a zip-lock bag.

-- Seal all but one corner of the bag, and slowly place it into a container with cold water.
+- Seal all but one corner of the bag, and slowly place it into the water bath.
 Make sure everything below the zip-line is covered by water, and push the air out.
+(If the water is already heating up, you can use a kitchen tong to push the bag into the water).
 Then seal the rest of the bag.
 (This technique is called “water displacement method”).

-- Place the vacuum-sealed bag into the sous vide water bath.
+- Lave the vacuum-sealed bag in the sous vide water bath.
 Make sure it is fully submerged.